Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/IsInf.md

 ## See also

-- `IsNaN`, `IsFinite` — related predicates for special floating-point values.
+- `IsNaN`, `IsFinite`: related predicates for special floating-point values.

----

-Created for the Harlinn.Math library documentation.